York Oratory

+The Oratory Church of Saint Wilfrid, York (or York Oratory for short) is a Catholic church in York, England.
+A church dedicated to Saint Wilfrid has stood in York since medieval times.
 It is within the Diocese of Middlesbrough and was the second pro-Cathedral of the Diocese of Beverley until its dissolution in 1878.

 History

 In the early 1500s, Saint Wilfrid's was an advowson of the Benedictine Saint Mary's Abbey, York.